WalletWasabi/WasabiDoc/docs/coinmonks.md

 Wasabi is the first wallet to implement BIP 158 block filters, which is a new technique for light clients to privately find out how much bitcoin they have.
 The important thing is that Wasabi does not send your extended public key or addresses to any third party server.
 This sensitive financial data never leaves your computer.
-Instead, the back-end server gives your wallet these block filters, and you check locally if a block is relevant to you.
+Instead, the back-end server gives your wallet a constant set of filters, and your wallet checks locally if a block contains a transaction relevant to you.
 If yes, then the wallet client downloads this block from a Bitcoin P2P node, just like any other full node.
-This all happens over the Tor network, and with new Tor identities every time, of course.
+This all happens over the Tor network, and with new Tor identities every time.

 ## Know who knows about your coins